gowthamkaruturi/dynamodb/README.md

 In provisioned capacity mode, you specify the number of reads and writes per second that you expect your application to require.

 1. **Scaling**: You can manually adjust the provisioned capacity up or down, or enable auto-scaling, where DynamoDB will automatically adjust your capacity based on the specified utilization rate.
-However, this scaling is not instantaneous and has certain limitations on how often it can scale.''
+However, this scaling is not instantaneous and has certain limitations on how often it can scale.

+2. **Costs**: You're charged for the read and write capacity that you provision, not the actual usage.
+If your capacity is under-utilized, you may pay for more than you use.
+This model can be cost-effective if your application has predictable workloads, allowing you to plan capacity in advance.

+In both modes, DynamoDB maintains performance with high availability and data durability.
+The choice between the two depends on the specific needs of your application, such as predictability of traffic, cost considerations, and the need for automatic scaling.

 The decision to use a single-table or multiple-table design in DynamoDB can indeed be influenced by scaling considerations.
 Here's how: